Relationship Between Alcohol And Crime

-Extensive information is available that demonstrate a strong relationship between alcohol and crime - particularly violent crime.
-In the past two decades, study has discovered mechanisms and effects strongly suggesting that alcohol consumption plays a material, causal role in violent behaviors.
+Extensive information is available that demonstrate a strong relationship between alcohol and crime, particularly violent crime.
+In the past two decades, a study has discovered mechanisms and effects strongly suggesting that alcohol consumption plays a material, causal role in violent behaviors.

 Using Goldstein's tripartite model, alcohol relates well to the psychopharmacological model.
 Serotonin is a chemical by which nerve cells communicate with one another, and it controls several chemical processes in the brain.
 Alcohol raises brain serotonin function temporarily, but thereafter, serotonin levels decrease below normal levels (Pihl and Peterson 1993).
 This decrease in brain serotonin function is "related with heightened vulnerability to depression, increased risk of violent suicide, propensity to exhibit aggressive or impulsive behavior, and susceptibility to alcohol abuse" (Pihl and Peterson 1993).
 These properties are strongly indicative of a causal relationship between alcohol abuse and violence (therefore, crimes), even though alcohol is only one factor among several that have been found to contribute to violence and aggressive behavior.